 Physicians, hospitals and other healthcare providers have become subject to an increasing number of legal actions alleging professional liability, product liability, or related legal theories.
 Even in states that have imposed caps on damages, litigants are seeking recoveries under new theories of liability that might not be subject to the caps on damages.
 Many of these actions involve large claims and significant defense costs.
-To protect us from the cost of these claims, we maintain claims-made professional liability insurance and general liability insurance coverage in excess of those amounts for which we are self-insured.
+To protect us from the cost of these claims, we maintain claims-made professional liability insurance coverage in excess of those amounts for which we are self-insured.
 This insurance coverage is in amounts that we believe to be sufficient for our operations; however, our insurance coverage may not continue to be available at a reasonable cost for us to maintain adequate levels of insurance.
 Additionally, our insurance coverage does not cover all claims against us, such as fines, penalties, or other damage and legal expense payments resulting from qui tam lawsuits.
 We cannot predict the outcome of current or future legal actions against us or the effect that judgments or settlements in such matters may have on us or on our insurance costs.
 Additionally, all professional and general liability insurance we purchase is subject to policy limitations.
-If the aggregate limit of any of our professional and general liability policies is exhausted, in whole or in part, it could deplete or reduce the limits available to pay any other material claims applicable to that policy period.
-Furthermore, one or more of our insurance carriers could become insolvent and unable to fulfill its or their obligations to defend, pay or reimburse us when those obligations become due.
+If the aggregate limit of any of our professional and general liability policies is exhausted, in whole or in part, it could deplete or reduce carriers could become insolvent and unable to fulfill its or their obligations to defend, pay or reimburse us when those obligations become due.
 In that case, or if payments of claims exceed our estimates or are not covered by our insurance, it could have an adverse effect on our business, financial condition or results of operations.